Skip to main content

 Stage 5: Theory Tests

-Applicants will then be required to pass two theory tests;
+Applicants will be required to prepare and pass two theory tests:

 Providing the applicant has successfully passed their D licence theory test they are then required to apply for and obtain their D licence learner permit.